mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 In order to minimize issues for developers/contributors of Lumigator, we rely on [alembic](https://alembic.sqlalchemy.org/en/latest/) as a 'dev dependency'.

-Alembic facilitates migrations of our database schemas.

 Breaking changes should be noted in release changelogs, but if you're working on `main` there may be times when you encounter a database issue that wasn't expected because the schema changed and your local database does not have a matching schema.

-For further information on using Alembic with the `backend` project, please see the specific [README](.alembic/README.md).
+For further information on using Alembic to maintain the correct database schema with the `backend` project, please see the specific [Alembic README](.alembic/README.md).